 Each Hybrid Runbook Worker is a member of a Hybrid Runbook Worker group that you specify when you install the agent.
 A group can include a single agent, but you can install multiple agents in a group for high availability.

-When you start a runbook on a Hybrid Runbook Worker, you specify the group that it will run on.
-The members of the group will determine which worker will service the request.
+When you start a runbook on a Hybrid Runbook Worker, you specify the group that it runs on.
+The members of the group determine which worker services the request.
 You cannot specify a particular worker.

 Hybrid Runbook Worker requirements